 For literally everyone else, the Breville Barista Pro is the standout.
 It has a milk wand for a start.
 This alone even will make it the better option for many people.

 Whilst you can select your coffee with the touch of a button on some models, you always need to move the portafilter yourself.
-Other coffee machine brands seem to worry a lot more about offering a “super-automatic” option than Breville do.
+Other coffee machine brands seem to worry a lot more about offering a “super-automatic” option than Breville does.

 This isn’t necessarily a bad thing – maybe (like me) you like to be in control and feel like a barista when making your coffee.